 How Much Plant Protein Do You Need to Build Muscle?

-How much plant protein is actually needed to build muscle on a vegan diet?
+How much plant protein do you actually need to build muscle on a vegan diet?

-There is no shortage of conflicting information on the subject - most likely you'll just end up more confused by trying to find a straight answer on the interwebs.
+Chances are you'll end up even more confused by trying to find an answer on the interwebs.

 You may or may not know all of this already, but I'll briefly run through the basics of just in case: